containerstack/docker-debian/README.md

 # Debian base images for Docker

 This repo is based on the offical one over at https://github.com/debuerreotype/docker-debian-artifacts <br>
-So when you looking for the offical images please go to
+So when you looking for the offical images please go to that repo

 ## Debian versions